Need help now? We are ready to talk when you are

 EXTERNAL COMPLAINT POLICY

 This policy applies to complaints (“Complaints”) received from individuals who are not affiliated with DCGT (i.e., not Staff, Volunteers, Management, or Directors).
+We value all feedback and are committed to handling Complaints fairly and professionally.

 Process for Handling Complaints: